Cossall

 After throwing stones and bricks, demolishing a greenhouse and “damage of every description being inflicted on the premises” the colliery manager opened fire and several men were reported injured.
 One newspaper stated that the siege of the colliery manager’s house lasted two and a half hours.
 Over the next few days 29 men were arrested.
 Known as the ‘Ilkeston Riots’, this event made national news.

 As already mentioned, mining played a large part in the history of Cossall like it did in many settlements in our locality.
 Within the Cossall parish it has been documented from the 13th century onwards.
 It is possible that workings dated to the 16th century are amongst the earliest exploitation of surface and close-surface seams locally.
-The site of the current Cossall industrial estate on Coronation Road was the site of the Cossall Colliery drift mine, sunk in 1878-1879 by the Cossall Colliery Company.
+The site of the current Cossall industrial estate on Coronation Road was the site of the Cossall Colliery, sunk in 1878-1879 by the Cossall Colliery Company.
 Alfred Hewlett became Managing Director of the Company.

 St Catherine’s Church, Cossall Village